This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Frame and finishing kit

-Considering the price, the 6061 alloy frame is actually very well finished with good paintwork, neat welds and nice internal cable routing.
+Considering the price, the 6061 alloy frame is very well finished with good paintwork, neat welds and nice internal cable routing.
 The geometry is definitely aimed at leisure riding with an emphasis on rider comfort.
+For a ‘mountain bike’ the front end is very tall and has a steep head angle.

 As I have stated above, the seat post is too short at 300mm for the taller (6ft+) rider – the diameter is 30.4mm and I found a longer one on Amazon.
 The handlebars are 630mm which will be fine for most riders, but I prefer bars that are slightly wider so I fitted a 680mm handlebar I had knocking about.